CillySu/DoRePy/README.md

 ```

 ### Usage
-Navigate to the directory containing dorepy.py and run:
+Navigate to the directory in which you want to have the files downloaded

 ```bash
 dorepy [URL] [PATTERN]